sfeeser/genesys/docs/cobra_commands.md

   - 4: Synthesizing — Yellow Core (Vibrating)
   - 5: Implemented — Green Solid (Static)
   - x: Resolving / Broken — Red, darkening or fading
+  **Re-entrancy Prevention**
+  Re-entrancy within the same user command is controlled using node state and iteration count.
+The LLM is provided with sufficient context (iteration count, synthesis history, and current maturity) to intelligently decide whether to order another attempt at a node.
 - **Destructive?** **Yes**.
 It performs physical writes to source code files and updates the genome.